-The EFL Kids and Girls Cup give children the once in a lifetime opportunity of playing at Wembley Stadium.
+The Utilita Kids and Girls Cup give children the once in a lifetime opportunity of playing at Wembley Stadium.

-The EFL Kids and Girls Cups are national tournaments for junior footballers which offers children the once in a lifetime opportunity to play at Wembley Stadium.
+The Utilita Kids and Girls Cups are national tournaments for junior footballers which offers children the once in a lifetime opportunity to play at Wembley Stadium.

 Combined, the Cups involve over 20,000 children and create one of the country’s largest national football competitions, which culminate in exciting finals at Wembley Stadium in front of thousands of fans before a major national final, as schoolchildren live out their dream.